Effective April 1, 2025

 Get Prepared!

-Integrate Visa’s Dispute Resolution Tools:
+1. Integrate Comprehensive Dispute Resolution Tools

-Upgrade Monitoring Systems:
+2. Upgrade Dispute Monitoring Systems:

-Educate and Train Compliance Teams:
+3. Educate and Train Compliance Teams:

-Engage with Merchants:
+4. Engage with Merchants:

 DisputeHelp Is Here To Help

-By proactively adapting to these changes, your business can effectively navigate this dynamic compliance landscape, fostering a more secure and efficient payments ecosystem in the process.
+By proactively adapting to these changes, your business can effectively navigate this dynamic compliance landscape, fostering a more secure and efficient payments ecoSystem in the process.

 Navigating the new VAMP requirements can be complex.
 DisputeHelp is here to support you with the products, platforms, and expertise needed to ensure compliance.
 Contact us today to learn more about how we can help you manage disputes effectively and stay compliant with Visa’s updated monitoring standards!